SamiranDas1311/OGD/README.md

 which have been mined for several decades).
-Spring- and shallow-borehole thermal-water geochemistry and geothermometry suggest that a Silver Peak geothermal reservoir is very likely to attain the temperature range 260- 300oF (~125-150oC) , and may reach 300-340oF (~150-170oC) or higher (GeothermEx, Inc., 2006).
+Spring- and shallow-borehole thermal-water geochemistry and geothermometry suggest that a Silver Peak geothermal reservoir is very likely to attain a temperature range 260- 300oF (~125-150oC) , and may reach 300-340oF (~150-170oC) or higher (GeothermEx, Inc., 2006).
 Results of detailed geologic mapping, structural analysis, and